 - Price.
 Many outsourced accounting providers list pricing online, but even if they don’t, that doesn’t mean you’ll get a bad deal—it could just mean the outsourced company wants more information about your business to give you a more accurate quote.
 Plus, fixed pricing could mean you end up paying more for features you don’t want or need, like software or setup fees.

-- Worker credentials.
+- Credentials.
 Not all virtual bookkeepers are CPAs.
 But they should be highly trained, and you should be able to easily learn about their certifications and specializations either online or by contacting the company directly.

 - Location.
 If you don’t want to send financial data overseas, choose an accounting service that’s based in your country.
 Also, find out how quickly you can reach someone if you need support—sometimes, being in the right time zone is the biggest perk of local service.

 Would you rather tackle accounting yourself instead of outsourcing it to a third party?
 Check out our list of the year’s best accounting software for small businesses to get started.

 At Business.org, our research is meant to offer general product and service recommendations.
 We don't guarantee that our suggestions will work best for each individual or business, so consider your unique needs when choosing products and services.